Our Game Changers project will empower young women from across groups all ten borough in Greater Manchester to become campaigners of the future.

-All 10 groups will enact the 1908 Manchester Demonstration by marching though Lark Hill Place, Salford Museum and Art Gallery in February, and on International Women’s Day (March 9) the groups will have pop up stalls in their local museums.
+All 10 groups will enact the 1908 Manchester Demonstration by marching though Lark Hill Place, Salford Museum and Art Gallery in February, and the day after International Women’s Day (March 9) the groups will have pop up stalls in their local museums.

 The project will culminate in a joint event on April 13 – where the young women from all the boroughs will come together for a performance and mock debate at Manchester City Library recreating the Women’s Bazaar of 1912.

 The project will support more than 150 young women across the 10 boroughs – including the participants and youth mentors, as well as hundreds more future generations, who will benefit from a key stage two resource pack that will be available to all Greater Manchester primary schools.